hansb001/drones-iot-visual-recognition/WildFires/WILDFIRES.md

 ## Step 3 - Watson Studio
-In this section, we will create a Watson Studio account, create a Project and Watson Visual Recognition model to identify images in several classes.
+In this section, we will create a Watson Studio instance, create a Project and Watson Visual Recognition model to identify images in several classes.

-- Create a Watson Studio account - follow these [instructions](STUDIO.md)
+- Create a Watson Studio instance - follow these [instructions](STUDIO.md)
 - Create a Project
 - Create a Visual Recognition model - follow these [instructions](VISRECO.md)
 - Upload three zips to Cloud Storage